 More recently, the President has signed into law a new energy act - the Renewable Fuels, Consumer Protection, and Energy Efficiency Act of 2007 (P.L.
-110-140; December 19, 2007) - that covers a wide range of topics with extensive attention to biofuels and other renewable energy sources.12 In particular, it includes a dramatic expansion of the Renewable Fuels Standard to 36 billion gallons by 2022 with carve-outs for biodiesel (1 billion gallons by 2012), cellulosic ethanol (16 billion gallons by 2022), and corn-starch ethanol (15 billion gallons by 2015).
-This RFS expansion is likely to have a significant impact on the U.S. agriculture sector.13
+110-140; December 19, 2007) - that covers a wide range of topics with extensive attention to biofuels and other renewable energy sources.
+In particular, it includes a dramatic expansion of the Renewable Fuels Standard to 36 billion gallons by 2022 with carve-outs for biodiesel (1 billion gallons by 2012) and cellulosic ethanol (16 billion gallons by 2022) and an implicit cap on the inclusion of corn-starch ethanol (15 billion gallons by 2015).
+This RFS expansion is likely to have a significant impact on the U.S. agriculture sector.